Best Pattern Cutting Paper And Card For Pattern Making

 Best Pattern Cutting Paper For Beginners

-If you are learning fashion pattern cutting, spot and cross paper is usually the best option.
+If you are learning pattern cutting, spot and cross paper is usually the best choice.

 - Clear drafting guidance